Azure/azure-service-bus-dotnet/samples/SendSample/readme.md

 # Get started with sending to Service Bus queues

+In order to run the sample in this directory, replace the following bracketed values in the `Program.cs` file.

+    ```csharp
+    private const string ServiceBusConnectionString = "{Service Bus connection string}";
+    private const string QueueName = "{Queue path/name}";
+    ```

+Once you replace the above values run the following:

+    ```
+    dotnet restore
+    dotnet build
+    dotnet run
+    ```

+For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
 In this tutorial, we will complete the following: